-Protection, depth, tides, currents
+Protection, depth, tides, and currents

-The scope is defined as the length of rode divided by the sum of the current depth, additional depth to high tide, and distance from the water surface to the bow of the boat.
+The scope is defined as the length of rode divided by the sum of the current depth, additional depth to high tide, and distance from the water’s surface to the bow of the boat.
 Depending on expected wind and current, the scope ranges from 3:1 to 7:1.
 So if anchored in 18′ with remaining distance to high tide of 4′ and the distance from water to bow of 8′, for a total of 30′, a minimum 3:1 scope would dictate putting out 90′ of chain.
 For optimal holding in adverse conditions, we would use a 7:1 scope, or 210′.
-I have painted several chain links a different color every 50′ in order to know how much is out.
+I have painted several chain links a different color (orange, yellow, green, orange, yellow) every 50′ in order to know how much is out.

 Setting the anchor

 After determining the location and scope, we position the boat into the wind or current and bring it to a stop.
 We drop the anchor to the bottom and as the wind carries us backward, we let out the necessary chain/scope.
-If not enough wind to carry us back, we slowly use reverse.
+If there is not enough wind to carry us back, we slowly use reverse.
 When it is all laid out, it is usually obvious when the anchor catches and sets because the boat stops and the chain tightens.
 We put a bridle on the chain to take the stress off the windlass and we are done.